Costa del Sol Tours & Vacation Packages

 Fuengirola is another very popular resort on trips to Spain and suitable for families, mainly due to its fantastic beaches which stretch some 7 kilometres/4 miles.
 Water sports are popular here.
 Once a fishing village, it has been transformed into a resort with character offering many upscale tapas bars, good cafes and restaurants and fashionable boutique stores.
 It is also a town worth exploring with its narrow streets.

 It is a resort which has three distinct areas.
 There is the old village, the commercial centre of Arroyo de la Miel and the coastal area with its many hotels, beaches measuring 10 kilometres/6 miles in length, amazing nightlife and a marina with excellent port facilities.
-The Lake Paloma Park has a central lake which attracts many different types of birds.
+Lake Paloma Park has a central lake which attracts many different types of birds.
 The aquarium here is well worth a visit on a holiday in Spain.
 There is also an art gallery showcasing local works of art at the Cultural Centre.

 Estepona, although very popular, has been able to retain its charm and character.
-For example, the tapas Bars serve traditional Spanish dishes.
+For example, the tapas bars serve traditional Spanish dishes.
 There are cobblestone streets featuring unusual shops.
 When it comes to beaches, there is an abundant choice allowing you to decide on the type of beach that suits your taste from lively to quiet, from scenic to deserted.
 There is also a wide range of golf courses from which to choose for both novices and professionals.
 There are archaeological sites dating back to Roman times including an aqueduct.
 For cultural pursuits, there are a number of art galleries and museums including one devoted to Bullfighting.

 Another special and unspoilt resort is Nerja which is located to the east of Malaga.
 Once again, a converted fishing village, it is a resort with 16 kilometres/10 miles of sandy beaches and a major water sports centre offering water skiing, scuba diving and sailing.
 Nerja has a backdrop of a dramatic mountain range.
 The old quarter of the town is still virtually unchanged with narrow, winding streets and whitewashed houses.
 The Balcon de Europa (Balcony of Europe) is a magnificent promenade situated on the edge of a towering cliff with panoramic views of the Mediterranean Sea and the mountains.
 The 17th Century church here is a mixture of Baroque and Moorish styles.
 A major attraction in Nerja is the caves which include archaeological treasures such as prehistoric paintings.
 One very large cave has been converted into a concert hall.

 Puerto Banus is a man-made trendy and chic resort, known for its luxury marina and upscale designer shops.
 It is also known as Costa del Sol’s playground for the rich with its energetic nightlife and expensive restaurants and lively bars.
-It is a great place to “people-watch” on Spain holidays.
+It is a great place to “people-watch” on the Spain holidays.

 Inland are two very attractive towns easily reached from the Costa del Sol on a trip to Spain.
-Mijas is a beautiful small village tucked into the mountains of the Sierra Nevada and which has been able to retain its traditional Andalusian way of life.
-Many artists and writers have made their home here.
+Mijas is a beautiful small village tucked into the mountains of the Sierra Nevada which has been able to retain its traditional Andalusian way of life.
+Many artists and writers have made their homes here.
 You can wander through its cobblestone streets checking out the crafts stores selling hand-made pottery and affordable paintings and prints by local artists.

 Ronda is one of Spain’s oldest towns located in and around a deep gorge spanned by an impressive bridge.
 It is a very pretty town with beautiful architecture from the Moorish period up to the 19th Century and winding streets with white-washed houses.
 There are some interesting museums and many good places to eat and drink.
-The town is divided into two parts, La Cuidad, with its maze of narrow streets, beautiful churches and architecture and El Mercadillo which has broad streets and buildings dating back to the 18th and 19th Century.
+The town is divided into two parts, La Cuidad, with its maze of narrow streets, beautiful churches and architecture and El Mercadillo which has broad streets and buildings dating back to the 18th and 19th Centuries.
 It has been home to artists and writers such as Alexandre Dumas, George Eliot and Ernest Hemingway and Orson Welles.

 Extend your Stay